tblanarik/tblanarik/README.md

 :evergreen_tree: Hey, I'm Trevor!
 I'm a software engineering manager at GitHub.

 I focus on A/B testing, growth, and making sure our users get the _most_ out of this site.
-I love helping other engineers - on and off my team - do their best work! 💻
+I love helping other people - on and off my team - do their best work! 💻

 ### Past Projects
 - [A/B testing / experiment quality debugging](https://www.microsoft.com/en-us/research/group/experimentation-platform-exp/articles/diagnosing-sample-ratio-mismatch-in-a-b-testing/) :test_tube: